 VDH is committed to using the capitalization grant for which it is applying to provide assistance to water systems through set-asides and for capital improvement projects that will further the public health protection objectives of the Safe Drinking Water Act.
-VDH's goal is to enter into binding commitments for projects which will proceed to construction or award of construction contracts within twelve months of initial offers of assistance.
 VDH intends to award all assistance available under this capitalization grant in full conformance with the DWSRF program and the terms and conditions of the capitalization grant award.